-In the new study phase from 2021, People with Parkinson’s (PwP) who have already taken part in the cohort study from 2010 to 2016 will be followed up using remote, tele-medicine follow ups.
+In the new study phase from 2021, the use of remote, tele-medicine has been included, meaning that cohort participants will be offered to be seen face-to-face or remotely (depending on study arm).
 Instead of a clinic visit you may be offered a video call appointment instead (or telephone call if you do not have access to a suitable device).
 We have been piloting this in Oxford during 2020 and have had positive feedback from participants.
 The video call will take around 1 hour, and there may be opportunity for someone from your local Parkinson’s UK branch to help you set up a computer at home to facilitate you getting online for research assessments.
-Paper copies of the study questionnaires and freepost envelopes will continue to be available for those without access to these devices.
+Questionnaires and consent forms can now also be completed online, however paper copies of the study questionnaires and freepost envelopes will continue to be available for those without access to these devices.
 There may be times where you will be invited to attend the clinic for an additional procedure, such as a memory test, a blood test, an MRI or skin biopsy.
 At anytime you can ask for more information or decline the visit.
 If you have any questions or concerns, please get in touch with us via firstname.lastname@example.org.

 You may be eligible to take part in the study as a new participant if:

-We are no longer recruiting people with Parkinson's for this study, as we continue to follow up PwP from the original cohort of 1000 PwP, recruited from 2010 to 2016.
+We are no longer recruiting people with Parkinson's (PwP) or this study, as we continue to follow up PwP from the original cohort of 1000 PwP, recruited from 2010 to 2016.
 If you are interested in taking part in other research studies, you can visit the below websites:

 Participants' perspectives and experiences